isomerpages/govtech-corp/media/technews/_posts/2024-05-17-post-Progress Over Perfection: How Singapore Pursues Inclusivity.md

 one united people, regardless of race, language or religion.</p>
 <p>Well, in the digital era, we’ll go one step further and add ability to
 that list.</p>
-<p>Click the links to read more about how we’re approaching <a href="/about-us/what-we-do/our-role/" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Government Transformation</u></a> in
-the public sector, or learn more about our <a href="/about-us/what-we-do/our-role/" rel="noopener noreferrer nofollow" target="_blank"><u>Digital Government Blueprint</u></a> – our ambition to better leverage data and harness new technologies, as well as build a digital economy and digital society.</p>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="http://eepurl.com/cUwIsD" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Subscribe to the TechNews email newsletter" src="/images/CTA card images/TechNews_CTA_image.jpg"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Subscribe to the TechNews email newsletter</div><div class="isomer-card-link">TechNews</div></div></a>
 <a rel="noopener noreferrer nofollow" href="http://eepurl.com/hsr131" class="isomer-card">